zienas/pms-v/README.md

 ## Core Features

--   **Dynamic Geospatial Dashboard**: A live, coordinate-based map that visualizes vessel traffic using real latitude and longitude data.
+-   **Dynamic Geospatial Dashboard**: A live, coordinate-based map that visualizes vessel traffic.
+Features include customizable map themes (Day, Dusk, Night), interactive vessel and berth details, and status-based vessel filtering.
 -   **Proactive & Automated Alerts**: A sophisticated alert system to enhance operator awareness and response time.
 -   **Vessel Trip & Stopover Tracking**: Automatically generates a unique Trip ID for each vessel visit, from approach to departure, providing a clear, auditable trail.
 -   **Comprehensive Trip Directory**: A dedicated, sortable, and exportable page to view the complete lifecycle of every trip.